VICLER/StepMot/README.md

-float getAngle();                   // get the actual position void resetPos();                    // reset the actual position to 0 void step();                        // make one step bool move();                        // this method drives the motor, so it must be in the loop() function.
+float getAngle();                   // get the actual position void resetPos();                    // reset the actual position to 0 void step();                        // make one step bool ready();                       // get status if target is reached bool update();                      // this method drives the motor, so it must be in the loop() function.
 Returns true if the motor is moving and false otherwise
 ```